hangingpulse/blog/src/content/other/about-me.md

 Anyway, in the future this will also be a place where I offer process-oriented coaching for screenwriters and other creatives.
 I haven't fully figured out what that means yet.
 You can read my (only) blog post for more thoughts on process-oriented creativity.

 If you are interested in that or in anything else you find on here, let me know!

+You can't let me know at the moment because I haven't added a way to contact me.
+Guess you have to come back then.
+See you around!